mucommander/mucommander/package/readme.txt

 - Make folder operation creates the folder within the correct path rather than always within the root folder of Google Drive.
 - Fixed copying multiple files to Google Drive.
 - Fixed opening the authentication page for Google Drive in latest Chrome on Linux.
+- The headers of the file table(s) are now translated and no longer appear in uppercase letters.

 Known issues:
 - Some translations may not be up-to-date.